tokyoking/ctf/heap/otherbins/ImaginaryCTF23/mailman/README.md

 ![filest](https://github.com/user-attachments/assets/949e983f-b669-4c17-8937-27a0a25465b1)

 Or if we set `char* _IO_read_end` and `char* _IO_write_bas`e the beginning of a memory that we want to write out and we set `chat* _IO_write_ptr` to the end of that value and everything else to `NULL`, we will be able to leak out a value of our choosing.

+With this we'll get a stack leak and now we just need to ROP from somewhere.. main() doesn't exit, so I targeted *fgets()* saved_rip.